 However, bromine can have some disadvantages.

-For one, it works much more slowly compared to chlorine and thus, the contaminants remain in the water much longer before being destroyed.
+For one, it works much more slowly compared to chlorine, meaning the contaminants remain in the water much longer before being destroyed.

 Bromine is not very stable, so if you use it in an outdoor hot tub that is not covered, it will break down very quickly when exposed to the sun.

-Just like saltwater pools, you can also have a saltwater hot tub, which essentially makes use of a salt-chlorine generator to convert the salt into chlorine, which sanitizes the water.
+Just like saltwater pools, you can also have a saltwater hot tub, which essentially makes use of a saltwater chlorinator to convert the salt into chlorine, which sanitizes the water.

 You need to purchase salt, which is quite inexpensive compared to chlorine.
 Also, the water is gentler and softer on your hair, skin and doesn’t irritate the eyes.